Essential Guide to the Post-Graduation Work Permit (PGWP) in Canada

 When to apply for PGWP

-You must apply for your PGWP within 180 days of receiving your final marks or official transcript from your school.
+You submit your PGWP application within 180 days of receiving your final marks or official transcript from your school.

-To be eligible, your must have had a valid study permit at some point during those 180 days.
+To be eligible for a PGWP, your must have had a valid study permit at some point during those 180 days.

 If your study permit is about to expire and you haven’t received your final grades yet, you can: